 5 Popular Poker Game Types

-Before we discuss poker variations, we should outline the overarching structures within which games are played.
+Before we discuss the most common types of poker variations, we should outline the overarching structures within which games are played.
 The fundamental rules of common poker games remain the same, regardless of the format.

-However, when you play online poker the format does dictate how bets are made, when play starts and stops, and the amount of money on the line.
+However, when you play online poker, the format dictates how bets are made, when play starts and stops, and the amount of money on the line.
 Below are the formats used for different kinds of poker.

 Tournaments